Surrey Youth Entrepreneur Team

 - Work Experience Program

-- Youth Business Events which include the SBOT’s Top 25 under 25 Awards and Youth Innovator Award
+- Youth Business Events which include the SBOT’s Top 25 under 25 Awards

 - Youth Entrepreneur Business Centre Services